nanomq/nanomq/docs/en_US/config-description/acl.md

 - `allow_anonymous`: Specifies whether clients are allowed to connect without providing a username and password.
 Default: `true`
 - `no_match`: Specifies the default action (allow or deny) if no ACL rules match the client's operation.
 Default: `allow`
 - `deny_action`: Specifies the action to take if an ACL check rejects an operation.
-DefaultL `ignore`; supported options are
+Default: `ignore`; supported options are
   - `ignore`: do nothing
   - `disconnect`: disconnect the client
 - `cache` (optional): Contains settings related to the ACL cache: